 By the time the Allies were ready to liberate Europe, training was well under way at RAF Bicester for glider pilots and their tug aircrews.
 Soldiers of the Glider Pilot Regiment trained at Bicester before setting off for D-Day, Arnhem and, eventually, the Rhine Crossing.
 As the battle moved towards Berlin, RAF Bicester was transforming to become a busy maintenance unit dealing with both aeroplanes and motor transport.

-Now RAF Bicester is transforming again.
-Its War Department specification redbrick buildings are being restored and updated as it becomes home to the UK’s first centre for historic motoring and aviation.
-Just in time to celebrate the centenary of powered military flight at Bicester’s airfield in 2017.
+Now the former RAF Bicester has transformed again.
+Its War Department specification redbrick buildings have been restored and updated as the home of the UK’s first centre for historic motoring.
+Just in time to celebrate the centenary of powered military flight at Bicester’s airfield this year.